 The Power of Tithing

-Unity Church of Truth (founded in 1913) begins celebrating its 100th year of service in Toronto!
+Unity Church of Truth (founded in 1913) 105 years of service in Toronto!

 Our ministry is solely supported by the ‘tithes and donations‘ of people who attend its classes, services and events and is a ‘tithing ministry’.

 One of the healthiest beliefs that any person can formulate is the belief that he/she is in direct partnership with God in this activity that we call human life.